ggreer/geoff.greer.fm/_posts/2016-02-10-on-learning-c-part-4-so-what-should-i-read.md

 layout: post
 slug: on-learning-c-part-4-so-what-should-i-read
 published: true
 title: 'On Learning C, Part 4: What Should I Read?
-And Why Should I believe you?'
+Why Should I believe you?'
 categories:
 - Computers
 - Learning C